kiliankoe/emeal-server/README.md

 This is a minimal webapp to function as a proxy between anything requiring meal data (e.g. your app, chatbot, etc.) and the [canteen menu](https://www.studentenwerk-dresden.de/mensen/speiseplan/) of the Studentwerk Dresden.
 It's powered by [Vapor](https://vapor.codes) and runs on Swift.

-At the current time this is very much still a work in progress.

 🍲✌️

 ## Usage